 You should locate and carefully read their published materials and website profiles and assess whether you have experience in their area of study.
 Successful applicants typically have actual working experience in research in a closely related field.
 You should indicate which mentors you are qualified to work with, and therefore you would like to consider your application, in your personal statement.

-Of course, we welcome all qualified applications.
+We welcome all qualified applications.
 Our students cannot be described as fitting into any particular mold; we are extremely interested in applications from students from all ethnic/racial backgrounds, genders, sexual orientations, and nationalities.
-We hope this information will help you in the challenging process of selecting programs and submitting applications and that the experience will prove successful and satisfying.